 The FDA’s Vaccine Adverse Events Reporting System (VAERS) has received 42,363 reports and counting of adverse reactions from the Zostavax vaccine.
 These reports show that hundreds of people have been hospitalized, become disabled, or died as a result of receiving this shingles vaccination.

 If you suffered any serious side effects and complications or lost a loved one who received the Zostavax shingles vaccine, you may have legal options.
-Consult the defective drug lawyers at our firm for a free legal consultation.
-We may be able to pursue fair compensation against Merck & Co. through a Zostavax lawsuit.
+Consult the Cincinnati attorneys at our firm to determine if you are able to pursue fair compensation against Merck & Co. through a Zostavax lawsuit.

 DECLINING SALES OF ZOSTAVAX